 Badiou’s left Heideggerianism

 Badiou’s philosophy is left Heideggerianism.
 “Revolution” corresponds to the “event” which constitutes authentic existence (Eigentlichkeit).
-The world is regularly sunk in improperness (Uneigentlichkeit).
-This is assimilated to ideology and “knowledge” (savoir).
-This has nothing to do with Marxism as the revolution of the means or production of the world, or social relationships.
+The world is regularly sunk in improperness (Uneigentlichkeit), interpreted as ideology and “knowledge” (savoir).
+Authentic existence means heroic subjectivism.
+This is far from any revolution of the means of production and the social relationships that sustain it.
 Marx aspired to criticism of economy (the social system) and economics (the ideological exposition -Darstellung- of economy).
 Like Hegel, Marx aspired to knowledge (Wissenschaft).
 Militance, conviction and personal desire correspond to the limited sphere of individuality and subjective immediacy.
-The real political test takes place where positions are confronted.
+The real political test takes place where positions are confronted, not with exceptions.
 The ideological prerequisite for revolution is not “deconstruction” but critique, i.e. arguing in the element of knowledge and with the terms of the adversary.
-Inventing new terms blurs the analysis of society.
-Demanding some “exteriority” to knowledge leads directly to arbitrariness and irrationality.